-(13) Stock-based Compensation
+(14) Stock-based Compensation

 The ReShape Lifesciences Inc. Second Amended and Restated 2003 Stock Incentive Plan (the "Plan") provides for the grant of stock options or other stock-based awards to employees, officers, non-employee directors and outside consultants of the Company.
 In 2018, the Company's stockholders approved an amendment to the Plan that increased the number of shares authorized for issuance by 26 shares.
 The Plan amendment in 2018 also added an automatic share increase provision that provides for an annual increase on January 1 of each year beginning in 2019 such that the number of shares of common stock authorized for issuance under the Plan is equal to 15% of the total shares of common stock outstanding, on an as converted basis, as of the last day of the immediately preceding fiscal year.
 The increased number of shares available for issuance under the Plan is subject to adjustment in accordance with certain provisions of the Plan.
-As of January 1, 2021, the number of shares authorized for issuance under the Plan.
+As of January 1, 2021, the number of shares authorized for issuance increased from 3,067,949 to 4,107,096 and there were 1,510,739 shares of common stock available for issuance under the Plan.